 Only 1 in 14 incidents of elder abuse are reported to authorities.
 Sadly, it is common for nursing home residents that are victims of abuse to stay silent because they are too embarrassed or ashamed.
 Sometimes they do not come forward simply because they do not want to be a burden on their family’s lives.
 Consequently, it is essential that families of Florida nursing home residents are attentive as they watch for signs of nursing home abuse.Garvin Law Can Help with Your Elder Abuse Case

 If your loved one has suffered from elder abuse or neglect at the hands of their caretaker, you may be eligible to receive compensation for your claim.
-With more than 3 decades of combined Florida elder law experience we will ensure the appropriate steps are taken to file nursing home abuse reports and legal claims against the nursing facilities as well as any responsible employee(s).
+With more than 3 decades of combined Florida elder law experience our Fort Myers elder abuse attorneys will ensure the appropriate steps are taken to file nursing home abuse reports and legal claims against the nursing facilities as well as any responsible employee(s).

 Please contact the Garvin Law Firm immediately so that we can assist you in reporting elderly abuse or misconduct to the proper authorities and the nursing facility.
 It is important to take the appropriate measures to begin protecting your rights immediately in the event an elder abuse report or past abuse report(s) are lost or altered.
 Call or email today for a free consultation and we will evaluate your claim and determine the appropriate course of action.
 We have offices in Fort Myers, Naples and Key West.